kasjames99/ACIT2520-Project/README.md

 1. Populating a user's reminders based on login
 2. Not being able to see other users' reminders
 3. A user only being able to edit and delete their own reminders
+4. Ran out of time attempting to fix various issues with the above

 ### Markus